parth2170/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a final year undergraduate student at IIT Kharagpur.
 I spent a good amount of my college life appreciating and learning the power of data science and machine learning.
-In the long term, I aim to work towards making deep learning more interpretable and scalable.
+I aim to work towards making deep learning more interpretable and scalable.